Omikhleia/markdown.sile/README.md

 [![Luarocks](https://img.shields.io/luarocks/v/Omikhleia/markdown.sile?label=Luarocks&logo=Lua)](https://luarocks.org/modules/Omikhleia/markdown.sile)

-This collection of modules for the [SILE](https://github.com/sile-typesetter/sile) typesetting system provides a complete redesign of the native Markdown support for SILE, with a great set of Pandoc-like extensions and plenty of extra goodies.
+This collection of modules for the [SILE](https://github.com/sile-typesetter/sile) typesetting system provides a complete redesign of the native Markdown support, with a great set of Pandoc-like extensions and plenty of extra goodies.

 - **markdown** inputter and package: native support of Markdown files.